Performave/Otto/core_concepts/lists.md

 When creating a list (long or short), you want to make it that visitors don't have to scrutinize the list in order to find what they need.

-In other words, make it less painful as possible.
+In other words, make it as convenient as possible.

 # Best Practices